[UPDATE 12 Oct 2021: Cabinet policy obliges ministers to delete instant messages]

-This is written near the peak of the COVID-19 crisis in the UK.
+This was originally written near the peak of the COVID-19 crisis in the UK.
 It is understandable at such times that expediency wins out.

 But there will come a reckoning when we have time to re-examine lots of things, ask hard questions, and make informed decisions about what is right rather than expedient.